markondej/mqtt_service/README.md

 # Light MQTT Service

-Light MQTT is light cross-platform MQTT broker library written in C++.
+Light MQTT is light cross-platform MQTT broker/library written in C++.
 It is MQTT 3.1.1 compatible, designed for standalone and embedded use.

 It may be easily integrated into custom applications, eg:
 ```